Applied-Language-Technology/website/source/getting_started.rst

 .. note::
    The following information is mainly intended for students enrolled at the University of Helsinki.

-   Other users can explore the learning materials and use them interactively on Binder.
+   Other users can explore the learning materials and use them interactively on `Binder <https://mybinder.org/>`_

 Introducing the learning environments
 =====================================